sclorg/s2i-nodejs-container/0.10/README.md

 #### NOTE: Define your own "`DEV_MODE`":

 The following `package.json` example includes a `scripts.dev` entry.
 You can define your own custom [`NPM_RUN`](https://docs.npmjs.com/cli/run-script) scripts in your application's `package.json` file.

+#### Note: Setting logging output verbosity
+To alter the level of logs output during an `npm install` the npm_config_loglevel environment variable can be set.
+See [npm-config](https://docs.npmjs.com/misc/config).

 Development Mode
 ---------------------